-The Primrose Way
+The Primrose Approach

-Teaching Keeping Promises at Home
+Tips for Teaching Keeping Promises at Home

 - Example: Set a good example by demonstrating to your child that you keep your word.
 Remember when you made a request as a child and your parents responded with “we’ll see”?
-That was their way of saying just that – we’ll see when the time comes, but I can’t make you that promise right now.
+That was their way of saying just that: We’ll see when the time comes, but I can’t make you that promise right now.
 This sort of response is much better than tossing out an empty promise you don’t intend to keep.